carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 We can convert these coordinates to a bounding box or acquire the index of the dataframe to access the geometry.
 Either of these polygons can be used to clip rasters (more on that later).

 ## Selecting spatial features
 Sometimes, the loaded data can still be too large.
-We can cut it is to a even smaller extent using the `.cx` function:
+We can cut it is to a even smaller extent using the `.cx` indexer (note the use of square brackets instead of round brackets, which are used instead with functions and methods):

 ~~~
 # Define a Boundingbox in RD